 Public schools in the State of Missouri are required to conduct an annual census of all children with disabilities or suspected disabilities from birth through age twenty-one (21) who reside in the district or whose parent/legal guardian resides in the district.
 This census is compiled as of May 1 each year.
 This information is treated as confidential and submitted to the Missouri Department of Elementary and Secondary Education.
 Information to be collected includes: name of each child, parent/legal guardian's name/address; birth date and age of each child; and each child's disability or suspected disability.
 Should the district fail to submit an annual census, the State Board of Education may withhold state aid until the census is submitted.
-If you have a child with a disability or know of a child with a disability who is not attending the public school, please contact your school district.
+If you have a child with a disability who is not attending the public school, please contact your school district.